Packet Switching

 2. Each packet is transmitted independently.

-3. Routers forward packets from node to node.
+3. Routers forward packets hop by hop.

-4. Packets eventually reach the destination host.
+4. Packets reassemble at the destination host.

 Connectionless